rfshelley/Documentation/device-type-developers-guide/parse.rst

 Parse and Events
 ================

-The ``parse`` method is the core method in a typical device handler.
+The ``parse`` method is the core method in a typical Device Handler.

 ----